 After meeting at college whilst studying for our Diploma in Floristry, we became good friends and started off one Christmas making wreaths for a local farmers market.
 This then progressed to friends’ weddings and then word of mouth started to spread.
 We still do the occasional vintage wedding fair, but we find photoshoots are a great way of reaching out to potential clients.
 We love working on photoshoots, it gives us free rein creativity, which we thrive on.

 When did you start your business and where are you based?

-What kind of cakes do you make?
+What kind of floristry services do you offer?

-What are your plans for 2014?
+What are your plans for the remainder of 2014?